-Complications of testosterone deficiency in men include a wide variety of symptoms: loss of libido, erectile dysfunction, oligospermia or azoospermia, absence or regression of secondary sexual characteristics, progressive decrease in muscle mass, fatigue, depressed mood and an increased risk of osteoporosis.
+Complications of testosterone deficiency in men include a wide variety of symptoms: loss of libido, erectile dysfunction, oligospermia or azoospermia, absence or regression of secondary sexual characteristics, progressive decrease in muscle mass, fatigue, depressed mood, and an increased risk of osteoporosis.

 Clomid for men works by blocking estrogen in the pituitary and hypothalamus.
 Thus, estrogen does not signal the brain to stop producing the Luteinizing hormone (LH).
-LH continues to be produced, as a result, testosterone production in the testes rises.
+LH continues to be produced; as a result, testosterone production in the testes rises.

 Clomiphene increases testosterone levels and accordingly has a positive effect on the side effects of testosterone deficiency.

 Recently, transdermal patches have become popular.
-But for example, the scrotal testosterone patch gives 5α-dihydrotestosterone (DHT) levels that are higher than physiological levels due to the high concentration of 5α-reductase in the scrotum skin.
+But for example, the scrotal testosterone patch gives 5α-dihydrotestosterone (DHT) levels higher than physiological levels due to the high concentration of 5α-reductase in the scrotum skin.
 It is not known whether these elevated levels of DHT have any lasting health effects.

 Oral testosterone therapy is not recommended because the doses required for replacement therapy increase the risk of hepatotoxicity.